Academic Policies & Requirements

 Academic Renewal

-1. A maximum of twenty-four units may be alleviated.
+1. A maximum of 30 units may be alleviated.

 2. Since completion of the work to be disregarded, the student’s cumulative grade point average for all units completed at the time of adjustment must be at least 3.0 for 18 semester units, 2.5 for 24 semester units, or 2.0 for 30 units.
 The cumulative grade point average may include coursework completed at Mt.
 San Antonio College and other accredited colleges or universities.
 Courses used to qualify for Academic Renewal which were completed at another college or university must be verified by official college transcripts.

-4. Academic renewal will apply only to substandard grades: D, F, and NP.
+4. Academic renewal will apply only to substandard grades: D, DV, F, FV, NC, NP, and NPV.

 6. Mt.
 San Antonio College does not guarantee that academic renewal will be honored by institutions outside of the District.
 This determination will be made by the transfer institution.